home about resources filmscamp johnny reb

 4. Unforgiven (1992): Dark, depressing but an artistic masterpiece for Clint Eastwood.
 This is not your father’s Western movie.
 This is the Anti-Western answer to the Western film genre.
 I mean really!
 How often do you see a nearsighted gunfighter trying to collect a bounty so he can buy a pair of glasses?
 How many Western screenwriters would have thought that up?
 When confronted over the shooting of an unarmed man, Eastwood gives a most memorable response, “Well, he should have armed himself.”

 5. Dances with Wolves (1990): Kevin Costner’s majestic epic depicts the struggle Native Americans faced in the late 1800’s.
 Native Americans aren’t simply barbaric savages, but real people trying to survive a changing environment.
-Kind of like we are all trying to do in this day and age.
+Kind of like what we are all trying to do in this day and age.

 6. Red River (1948): Impressive Wayne performance as a tough (and I mean tough) tyrannical Texas cattleman on the Chisholm Trail.
 Wayne's adoptive son played by Montgomery Cliff rebels against him, takes the herd and drives it to Abilene, Kansas.
 Wayne confronts him in the end.
 It's the definitive cowboy movie and basis for the popular TV western "Rawhide" which featured a little known cow hand named Rowdy Yates.
 He was played by Clint Eastwood.